chevEldrid/pdh-json-updater/full_run_notes.md

 - ONE had weird multi-rarity printings in the same set
 - KTK has a KTKy that might be mucking up specific printings

+Attractions are currently not included and will need to be added by hand.